SmellyFishstiks/sndr/README.md

-vol [index]
+vol [index,layer]
 ===========
-Sets the global volume that applies to the channels. even amounts from 0..4, 0 being 0 and 4 being 1. if index is **nil** will error.
+Sets the global volume that applies to the channels.
+*index* can be 0..5 0 being normal and 5 being super quiet. if index is **nil** will error.
+*layer* is used for saying "I want only layer 1 to be quiet and layer 0 to be loud."
+(0 is sfx by defualt and 1 is songs by defualt.)

-getVol {globalVolume}
+getVol [layer] {layerVolume}
 =====================
-Returns the global volume.
+Returns the layer's volume index
-(The normalized number; not the index.)